ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/oscillating_plate.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 264-265
+GENERATED FROM PYTHON SOURCE LINES 266-267

-Access ``solve`` via the ``solution`` API.
+Access the ``solve`` command via the ``solution`` API.

 ..
-GENERATED FROM PYTHON SOURCE LINES 265-268
+GENERATED FROM PYTHON SOURCE LINES 267-270

 .. code-block:: default